Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 I used Guthub issues to record the following user stories:

 - Manage posts - As a site admin I can create, read, update and delete posts so that I can manage the blog content.
-- Pagination - As a site user I can view a paginated list of posts so that I can easily selecta post to view.
+- Pagination - As a site user I can view a paginated list of posts so that I can easily select a post to view.
 - View likes - As a site user/ admin I can view the number of likes on each post so that I can see which is most popular.
 - View post list - As a site user I can view a list of posts so that I can select one to read.
 - View a detail post - As a signed in user I can click on a post so that I can read the full text.